Norigae: Origins

-Some sources state that the norigae might have been a protective emblem called jema used in primitive shamanism and was worn initially worn by children.
+Some sources state that the norigae might have been a protective emblem called jema used in primitive shamanism and was worn initially by children.
 However, the true archetype of norigae appears to be the waist pendant worn in the Silla period.

 Joseon

 In Joseon, all women of different classes wore the norigae from queens to commoners.
 The norigae also served to distinguish social ranks and social status.
 Different shapes and sizes signified the different occasions the norigae was worn to as well as which season to wear it in.
 The norigae could also be used as a chest or a waist decorations.

 Composition

 The norigae is composed by three basic parts: the main ornament, elaborate knots, the tassel on the lowest part.
 A norigae can be divided into 4 parts: the ddidon (Korean: 띠돈; Hanja: 帶金) which is a hook (either a separate accessory or additional knots) to attach the norigae to the Hanbok, the paemul (Korean: 패물) which is the main ornament of the norigae, the maedup (Korean: 매듭) which are the knots of the norigae, and the sul (Korean: 술) which are the tassels.

 The norigae can be categorize to sizes, large, medium and small according to the person who wears the norigae or places at.
 For example, the norigae for infant will be much smaller one than adult's.
 In Joseon Dynasty, the King Yeonsangun used the luxuriousness and sizes of norigae to classify the social rank of his women.

 The norigae have various shapes derived from nature or from everyday life.
 They are divided into samjaks (Korean: 삼작; Hanja: 三作) and danjaks (Korean: 단작; Hanja: 單作).
 The samjaks can be further divided into the daesamjaks and the sosamjaks.
 Both the daesamjaks and the sosamjaks have the same form, but each one's paemul is different.